-Taylor Swift, Shakira shine at MTV Video Music Awards
+Taylor Swift, Shakira Shine At Mtv Video Music Awards

 "This means so much seeing Afrobeats grow this big," Rema said while accepting the trophy.

-Anitta dropped a booty-shaking dance party of a show with hits including "Funk Rave," which earned the evening's prize for Best Latin.
+Brazil's Anitta dropped a dance party of a show with hits including "Funk Rave," which earned the evening's prize for Best Latin.

 Colombian Karol G was also among the evening's top performers, and she scored a prize with Shakira for Best Collaboration.

-Cardi B and Megan Thee Stallion debuted their live performance of "Bongos," their latest collaboration that follows the resounding success of "WAP."
+Cardi B and Megan Thee Stallion debuted their live performance of "Bongos," their latest collaboration.

-Cardi entered the stage from the ceiling on a disco ball, her hair in loose waves a la Donna Summer.
-Megan joined her from another stage, and after their respective verses the pair led the audience through a high-energy, twerkified dance breakdown.
+Cardi entered the stage from the ceiling on a diball, her hair in loose waves a la Donna Summer.
+Megan joined her from another stage, and after their respective verses the pair led the audience through a high-energy dance breakdown.

 Pop-punk band Fallout Boy rounded out the millennial nostalgia tour that began the night with NSYNC.